Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Peachester is $45,695 and average income is $55,590.
-This compares to Rest of Qld's median income of $53,146 and average income of $66,593.
-Based on Wage Price Index growth from June 2023 to September 2025, estimated median income in Peachester would be approximately $50,223 and average income would be around $61,099 by that date.
+AreaSearch's latest postcode level ATO data for financial year ended June 2023 shows that median income in Peachester is $45,695 and average income is $55,590.
+This is lower than the national averages of $53,146 (median) and $66,593 (average) for Rest of Qld.
+Based on Wage Price Index growth from June 2023 to September 2025 (an increase of 9.91%), estimated median income would be approximately $50,223 and average income would be around $61,099 by September 2025.
 According to Census 2021 data, household income ranks at the 48th percentile ($1,721 weekly) and personal income is at the 22nd percentile.
-Income brackets indicate that 32.2% of individuals earn between $1,500 and $2,999 per week (494 people), similar to the regional average of 31.7%.
+Income brackets reveal that 32.2% of Peachester residents earn between $1,500 - 2,999 weekly (496 individuals), similar to the regional average of 31.7%.
 After housing expenses, 85.5% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income